Become a subscriberAlready a subscriber? Log in

 I want you to have the best information.
 Because everything that spins across our feeds about the workplace — it’s not equally good.

 My approach is practical.
 I’m a practitioner.
 And we all have to go to work tomorrow, and do all of the things.
 Hopefully the right things.

 Each issue of the free monthly newsletter orbits around a single theme relating to leading people at work.

 Sometimes it’s an essential skill, or best practice.
 Like setting goals, a woefully unappreciated practice IMO.

 There’s always recommended reading — from pop culture to classics.
 NB: most business books aren’t classics.

 It’s writing, about management and people at work.
 Not content marketing.

 Bennies for members: Members Only

-Members Only goes deeper: observing, analyzing, and sometimes debunking emerging management and workplace trends.
+There’s an extra email each month, Members Only, which goes deeper: observing, analyzing, and sometimes debunking emerging management and workplace trends.
 It’s new, and evolving.